-The Province of Nova Scotia, responding to fiscal challenges, increased funding to the University system for 2020 with Saint Mary's increase being \$0.7.
-The grant amount, including a restricted one-time grant of \$0.4 related to deferred maintenance was included in the operating budget approved by the Board of Governors.
+The Province of Nova Scotia, responding to fiscal challenges relating to the global pandemic, increased funding to the university system for 2021 with Saint Mary's increase being \$4.0.
+The grant amount included an increase in restricted one-time funding of \$0.7 related to deferred maintenance and a special \$2.9 grant to deal with the impact to the organization related to the global pandemic.

-Overall operating revenue was up \$0.1 over the previous year.
+Overall operating revenue was down \$8.4 over the previous year.
 The Unrestricted Fund Balance at the end of the year is at \$3.5, within the target range approved by policy of the Board of Governors.

-General Fund Analysis Operating Fund - Expenses
+General Fund Analysis - Operating Fund - Expenses

-The 2020 operations of Saint Mary's incurred expenses of \$129.3 (2019 - \$123.7) excluding interfund transfers.
+The 2021 operations of Saint Mary's incurred expenses of \$116.1 (2020 - \$129.3) excluding interfund transfers.
 The following chart (in thousands) shows the breakdown of operating expenses for the year by category, including ancillary operations and after grouping together a portion of "other" expenses. (see Page 29 - Operating Fund)

-The largest component of the University's investment in its educational mission is salaries and benefits (69.2%) The next largest component of operating expenses is the investment in student financial aid.
-Student Financial Aid has grown from \$5.2 in 2016 to \$6.1 in 2020.
-The third largest expense component of operating expense is the cost of goods sold related to Meal Plans and the University Campus Store.
+The largest component of the university's investment in its educational mission is salaries and benefits (74.9%) The next largest component of operating expenses is the investment in student financial aid.
+Student financial aid has grown from \$5.8 in 2016 to \$8.2 in 2021, increasing a further \$2.1 compared to the prior year.